-‘The Walking Dead’ and ‘Criminal Minds’: Should A Show Change To Boost Ratings?
+‘The Walking Dead’ And ‘Criminal Minds’: Should A Show Change To Boost Ratings?
 [Opinion]

 The Walking Dead and Criminal Minds both saw a huge drop in ratings this season.
-Their networks knew why the ratings dropped.
-Fans in both cases were quick to express and explain their dissatisfaction.
+The networks knew why the ratings dropped, and fans in both cases were quick to express and explain their dissatisfaction.
 Fans loved both shows but didn’t like changes made this season.

-Thomas Gibson was very publically fired from Criminal Minds, and The Walking Dead had a major plot shift that left fans depressed and some said bored.
+Thomas Gibson was very publically fired from Criminal Minds, whereas The Walking Dead had a major plot shift that left fans depressed and bored.
 Fans expressed their frustrations on Twitter.

-The Walking Dead season 7 premiere pulled 17.029 million viewers but by November their numbers dwindled to 10.403 according to TV Series Finale.
-While these numbers are still outstanding, The Walking Dead is AMC’s bread and butter so they were alarmed by the very significant drop.
+The Walking Dead Season 7 premiere pulled 17.029 million viewers, but by November, their numbers dwindled to 10.403, according to TV Series Finale.
+While these numbers are still outstanding, The Walking Dead is AMC’s bread and butter, so they were alarmed by the very significant drop.

-Criminal Minds ratings dropped from an average of 9.011 million average total viewers in Season 11 to 7.623 million average total viewers in season 12 according to TV Series Finale.
+Criminal Minds ratings dropped from an average of 9.011 million average total viewers in Season 11 to 7.623 million average total viewers in Season 12, according to TV Series Finale.
 Drops came in the wake of Thomas Gibson’s dismissal from Criminal Minds.
-ABC and CBS both of whom profit from CM, are keeping a firm poker face on the matter.
+ABC and CBS both profit from CM and are keeping a firm poker face on during the matter.

 Both Criminal Minds and The Walking Dead could be categorized as flagship shows for their networks prior to this season’s plot shift and the firing of Thomas Gibson.
 Both shows were pulling extremely high ratings domestically and in overseas markets.